PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 source $controlfolder/control.txt # We source the control.txt file contents here
 # The $ESUDO, $directory, $param_device and necessary sdl configuration controller configurations will be sourced from the control.txt file shown [here]

-# With device_info we can get dynamic device information like resolution, cpu, cfw etc.
-source $controlfolder/device_info.txt

 # If a Port is built for armhf architecture only (Need for Speed 2 for example) we set this flag so that some environment condition variables are set in the CFWs mod files.
 # Example "https://github.com/PortsMaster/PortMaster-GUI/blob/main/PortMaster/mod_JELOS.txt"
 export PORT_32BIT="Y" # If using a 32 bit port, else comment it out.